ghurault/lvc_stan/README.md

 ### Statistical model

-The solutions of the ODEs can expressed as function of the initial conditions f_0, the parameters alpha and r and time t:
+The solutions of the ODEs can expressed as function of the initial conditions f<sub>0</sub>, the parameters alpha and r and time t:

 <img src="https://latex.codecogs.com/svg.latex?p(t)&space;=&space;f(f_0,&space;r,&space;\alpha,&space;t)" title="p(t) = f(f_0, r, \alpha, t)" />

+Parameters are shared across experiments (fixed effects), except for the initial conditions which might vary from experiment to experiment.

 The measurement process is modelled with a normal distribution:
 - In the case of an additive noise model: